This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-Your caregiver may inject dye into your ankle.
-This will help him see your ankle joint better during the procedure.
-Your caregiver will make an incision on your ankle to insert the arthroscope.
+Your healthcare provider may inject contrast liquid into your ankle.
+This will help him or her see your ankle joint better during the procedure.
+Your provider will make an incision on your ankle to insert the arthroscope.
 More small incisions will be made on your ankle.
-Small tools will be inserted to remove or repair your ankle.
+Tools will be inserted to remove or repair your ankle.
 Screws, stitches, or pins may be placed in your joint.
 A tool that burns tissue may be used to stop bleeding and remove ankle tissue.
 The incisions will be closed with stitches and wrapped with a bandage.
-You may need to wear a splint, brace, or cast after your procedure.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.
+You may need to wear a splint, brace, or cast.

 - You have a fever.